ngwessels/angular-project/README.md

 ### Description

 _This Application will show a cloned version of the Weather Channel Website.
 It is using the Angular framework.
-This application shows the use of inputs and outputs between child and parent components_
+This application shows the use of inputs and outputs between child and parent components.
+This application also shows the use of firebase database, and firebase hosting.
+Go to https://angular-project-acaab.firebaseapp.com/ to look at the page_

 ### Specs